The Man Who Had Power Over Women: Production

-The original director was Silvio Narizzano who left the project prior to shooting.
+The original director was Silvio Narizzano who left the project before shooting.
 Unhappy with subsequent changes, screenwriters Chris Bryant and Allan Scott requested their names be removed from the film.

 Critical reception

 The Monthly Film Bulletin wrote: "A straightforward, not to say inanely obvious and sentimental message seems to underlie this story of the spiritual guilt and cowardice bred by commercial compromise.
 Everything in the development of the film ... solidly emphasises the moral lesson.
 Perhaps because the film's centre seems such a heavy platitude, some vestige of interest only begins to develop, by simple opposition, on the periphery.
-The title is the first incongruous note: there is not a male in the film to whom it could apply.
+The title is the first incongruous note: There is not a male in the film to whom it could apply.
 The only positive quality of the two characters caught in a world they both despise is their friendship, on the level of drunken pranks, mock-homosexual badinage and obvious affection.
-But once the solemn affair with Jody begins, this amusing interplay disappears – only surfacing in such odd sick jokes as Val's death under a deluge of lavatory bowls and the line in his will bequeathing his love to Reaney and his body to "science or the glue factory".
+But once the solemn affair with Jody begins, this amusing interplay disappears – only surfacing in such odd sick jokes as Val's death under a deluge of lavatory bowls and the line in his will bequeathing his love to Reaney and his body to 'science or the glue factory'.
 The theme is finally never more than half alive, with a tawdry existence in the margins of a superficial film."

 Kine Weekly wrote: "A serious, but sometimes amusing look behind an aspect of the pop scene, this could have a fairly general appeal. ...
 The film has been adapted from the novel by Gordon Williams and has been fashioned and directed with liveliness so that the essentially grim story of greed, conceit and broken marriages comes over as an entertaining and thoughtful black comedy, even though most of the characters are drawn without much depth.
 The husband-and-wife quarrels, however, have the bite of truth and the humour has a sardonic strength.
 Rod Taylor, as Peter, uses his powerful personality and considerable experience to create something likeable, and Carol White brings a lot of quiet sympathy to the role of Jody.
 The film has the advantage of some very good supporting performances, notably by James Booth as the outwardly flippant but inwardly sincere Val; by Keith Barron as the pop star's fawning manager; by Clive Francis, as the odious Barry Black; and by Penelope Horner, as Peter's wife."